pschaus/LINFO1121/source/part1/ex2.rst

         }

-We ask you to
+We ask you to:

-* complete this implementation, if possible use recursive methods as much as possible.
+* complete this implementation (prefer recursive methods where appropriate).
-* determine the complexity of each method.
+* determine the time complexity of each method.

-The inginious taks is the following: `FList <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_FList>`_
+The INGInious task is the following: `FList <https://inginious.info.ucl.ac.be/course/LINFO1121/fundamentals_FList>`_.

 Exercise 1.2.5
-""""""""""""""""""""""
+""""""""""""""

-Fill in the following table with the complexities of each operation?
+Fill in the following table with the time complexity of each operation.
-If an operation is not possible (for example, going to the middle of a Stack is impossible because not provided for by the TAD, indicate it with a cross.
+If an operation is not supported (for example, accessing the middle of a Stack is not supported by the ADT), indicate it with a cross.
-Specify each time if it is an amortized complexity or not.
+Specify in each case whether it is an amortized complexity.
-SL = Simply Linked List, DL = Doubly Linked List, Arr = Array with redimentioning.
+SL = Singly Linked List, DL = Doubly Linked List, Arr = Resizing Array.

-.. list-table:: Complexité
+.. list-table:: Complexity
    :header-rows: 1

-   * - TAD
+   * - ADT
      - Implementation
      - Insertion (head)
      - Insertion (end)